+(Rule 14a-101)

-(Rule 14a-101) Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities

-Filed by Registrant [X]

-Filed by Party other than Registrant []

-Check the appropriate box:

-[ ] Preliminary Proxy Statement

-[X] Definitive Proxy Statement

-[ ] Soliciting Materials Pursuant to §240.14a-12

-[] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-[ ] Definitive Additional Materials

-Aspen Group, Inc.
+Exchange Act of 1934 (Amendment No.)

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - \$\\\\\ per share as determined under Rule 0-11 under the Exchange Act. - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [ ] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed b y Registrant [X] Filed b y Party other than Registrant [ ] Check the appropriate box: [] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [ ] Definitive Additional Materials [] Soliciting Materials Pursuant to §240.14a -12 Aspen Gr (Name of Registrant as S (Name of Person(s) Filing Proxy Sta tement, if other than the Registrant) Payme nt of Filing Fee (Check the appropriate box ): [X] No fee required. [] Fee computed on table below per Exchan ge Act Rules 14a-6(i)(1) and 0-11. and state how it was determined): hich transaction applies: alue of transaction computed pursuant or Rule 0-11 under the Exchange Act. to Exchai nge Act Rule 0-11 (Set forth the amount on which the filing fee is calculated [] Fee paid previously with preliminary mat erials. [] Check box if any part of the fee is offset the previous filing by registration statement nd identify the filing for which the offsetting fee was paid previously.
+Identify e of its filing.
+Amount previously paid: Form, Schedule or Registration State Filing Party: ment No.:

+(4) Date Filed: